thegenuinegourav/Drag-Drop-Best-Example-/readme.md

-Android App which tests general Drag and Drop Example (that are used by almost all apps) .
-If it is helpful to you then follow me (you can give it a star too), I will make some more useful standard codes..
+Android App which tests general Drag and Drop Example (that are used by almost all apps).
+The demo video of the app is available on youtube : https://www.youtube.com/watch?v=WAnzZEUKHD4  If it is helpful to you then follow me (you can give it a star too), I will make some more useful standard codes..
 Happy Coding :)